heavyblotto/memorativa/docs/2-application-design/ii-game-description.md

 At its most ambitious, Memorativa is a game of synthesizing ideas, concepts, and relationships.

+### Game Paths

+Memorativa offers two complementary paths for players:

+1. **Prompt-Driven Path**: The game provides prompts that guide players to add and relate content at specific times for specific purposes.

+2. **Curation Path**: Players directly add percepts to their memory houses, building their personal collection of meaningful content.
+The AI helps organize and discover patterns in these curated percepts.

-### How to play
+### How to Play

+#### Curation Path
+1. Players add **percepts** directly to their memory houses.
+These can be any content they find meaningful: URLs, tweets, videos, books, memes, images, etc.

+2. The system analyzes each new percept, generating metadata and finding its natural place in the memory houses based on content and timing.

+3. As the collection grows, the AI identifies potential relationships and patterns, suggesting ways to transform percepts into perceptions through meaningful connections.

+4. Players can explore their curated content through different perspectives and lenses, discovering new patterns and relationships.

+#### Prompt-Driven Path
-1. The game prompts you to reply with some thoughts or for some content to add.
+1. The game prompts you to add content or share thoughts.
 The **prompt** includes some image that represents the prompt.
 The player may also ask the game for prompts.
 Prompts have properties such as a duration, theme, and a location in the game.

-2. The player responds by replying and / or adding a link to content.
-Replies may include links to tweets, videos, books, memes, images, etc. Replies represent a certain **perception** from the player in response to the prompt.
+2. The player responds either by adding a new **percept** or by connecting to one from their curated collection.
+Percepts are the raw material of the game, representing content before it has been processed or related to other elements.

 3. The game analyzes the reply and provides the player with additional essential information and metadata.
 The reply helps to inform the AI about your interests and how you like to explore ideas, which is reflected in future prompts.
 The player can refine the analyzed reply to better suit his intentions.